The Employment Law Review: Denmark

 As a general rule, a dismissal on grounds of redundancy will be deemed fair, provided that the employer can demonstrate that the redundant position has not been immediately refilled.
-In this situation, the employer – as a general rule – has discretion to select the employee who is redundant, and the employer is not required to use specific selection criteria.
+In this situation, the employer (as a general rule) has discretion to select the employee who is redundant, and the employer is not required to use specific selection criteria.
 However, in terms of employees enjoying special protection against termination, the employer will typically need to justify having selected the protected employee instead of another employee and to demonstrate that no suitable alternative position was available at the time of termination.

 A performance-based termination will generally not be considered fair unless the termination is based on a prior written warning.

-According to Danish law, an employee may be dismissed because of sick leave provided that the sick leave is not related to pregnancy, disability or other circumstances affording the employee special protection against dismissal.
+According to Danish law, an employee may be dismissed because of sick leave provided that the sick leave is not in respect of pregnancy, disability or other circumstances affording the employee special protection against dismissal.
 In fact, pursuant to Section 5(2) of the Salaried Employees' Act, the employer may dismiss the employee because of sick leave amounting to at least 120 days during 12 consecutive months on the condition that the notice of dismissal is given immediately after the expiry of the 120 days of sick leave and while the employee is still absent.

 In the absence of a collective agreement, there is no protection against unfair dismissal.
-Any collective agreement typically provides rules on compensation for unfair dismissal with regard to workers with at least nine months' continuous service (as at the date notice is given).
+Any collective agreement typically provides rules on compensation for unfair dismissal with regard to workers with at least nine months' continuous service (as at the date on which notice is given).
 The compensation may amount to up to 52 weeks' salary but will normally be fixed at a considerably lower amount.

-Certain employee categories enjoy special protection against dismissal according to the law, including, pregnant employees, employees on paternity, maternity or parental leave, employee-elected board members, employee-elected work environment representatives and union representatives.
+Certain employee categories enjoy special protection against dismissal according to the law, including pregnant employees, employees on paternity, maternity or parental leave, employee-elected board members, employee-elected work environment representatives and union representatives.

 Special protection does not rule out a lawful dismissal.
 However, in the event of dismissal, the employer must be able to show that it was neither in whole nor in part based on the conditions on which the special protection is based.